marhan175452/App-Performance-Analysis/README.md

-# Five-Year App Anniversary Campaign — SQL KPIs
+# App Performance Campaign Analysis — SQL KPIs

 This repository contains an Oracle-SQL workflow that identifies engagement opportunities around a “five-year app anniversary” theme for cardholders.
 The logic builds clean base populations, derives channel registration/usage cohorts, and surfaces targeted counts you can lift directly into dashboards or campaign lists.